jokyel/M103_Project/README.md

 You can access the program [here](https://m103project-caesar-affine-vigenere-ciphers.streamlit.app)!

-## Brief Overview of the ciphers
+## Overview of the ciphers

+Take note of the following:
+  - Each letter in the alphabet has a unique index, from 0 to 25.
+A = 0, B = 1, C = 2, … Z = 25.
+  - To avoid complications with indexing, the text being encrypted/decrypted (and key for the Vigenère cipher) WILL IGNORE any non-alphabetical characters, like numbers and special characters.
+    - For example, if a person were to use a Caesar cipher to encrypt `a1b2c3`, and the "shift" integer is 3, the program will only return `d1e2f3`.

 ### Caesar cipher

 Widely regarded as one of the most basic and historically significant ciphers, the Caesar cipher is a building block in classical cryptography.
-The key idea is that an encoded text is encrypted by having its characters "shifted" by a number of letters in the alphabet.
+The key idea is that an encoded text is encrypted by having its characters "shifted" to the right by a number of letters in the alphabet.
+If the shift is to the left, the "shift" integer is negative.

 For example, let's say we have a text `abc`.
 The person encrypting can shift the letters by 3, so that the text is encrypted as `def`.

-Each letter has an index in the alphabet, from 0 to 25.
-A -> 0, B -> 1, … , Z -> 25.
 The idea of the "shift" is to add the index of each character in the text by a specified number.
 In the text `abc`:

   - a -> 0